 Barbara Coombs Lee is president of Compassion & Choices, the nation’s oldest and largest nonprofit organization working to improve care and expand choice at the end of life.
 Previously, she had a 25-year career as a nurse and physician assistant, during which she often cared for terminally ill patients.
 She attended many patients who suffered through fruitless procedures and prolonged stays in intensive care.
-As an emergency room and intensive care nurse, she was obligated to perform many painful and pointless interventions on dying patients.
+As an emergency room and intensive care nurse, she was often obligated to perform painful and pointless interventions on dying patients.

 In 1994 Barbara co-authored and became one of three chief petitioners for the Oregon Death with Dignity Act.
 She served as spokesperson through two statewide campaigns and spent 10 years defending the nation’s first Death with Dignity law against attacks in both the judicial and legislative arenas.

 In 2008, Barbara served as senior advisor for the Washington State Death with Dignity ballot initiative voters approved by an 18-point margin.
 Washington became the second state to permit aid in dying.
 In 2009, the Montana Supreme Court ruled in the landmark case brought by Compassion & Choices (Baxter v.
 Montana) it does not violate the state’s public policy for a physician to provide aid in dying to a mentally competent, terminally ill adult.
 In 2011 and 2013 Compassion & Choices defeated bills in Montana that would have voided their Supreme Court ruling and imposed harsh penalties on doctors for providing aid in dying.
 Under her leadership Compassion & Choices successfully championed the California End of Life Option Act in 2015.